 “You are not mortal?”

 The man beside me screamed in agony.
-I glanced at him as he writhed in his bondage, twisted and blasting profanities.
-The jacket tightened and stretched as he heaved to break free.
-The iron ball at his feet didn’t shift in the slightest as the human, foaming at the mouth, kicked in every direction.
+I glanced at him as he writhed in his bondage, twisting and blasting profanities.
+The jacket stretched as he heaved to break free.
+He kicked in every direction, foaming at the mouth.

 “Wrong?” the man across from me asked, almost amused.
 “Nothing is wrong.
 In fact, he is exactly what he was meant to be.
 He is realized.”